Parental Addiction and Child Custody

 - Continued substance use despite having persistent or recurrent interpersonal or social problems.

-One of the major reasons children enter the foster care system is due to abuse or neglect associated with parental alcohol or drug abuse.8 But it doesn’t have to be for good.
-Child welfare workers partner with drug and alcohol treatment centers to help parents with substance abuse issues retain or regain a parental role in their child or children’s lives.
+One of the major reasons children enter the foster care system is due to abuse or neglect associated with parental alcohol or drug misuse.8 But it doesn’t have to be for good.
+Child welfare workers partner with drug and alcohol treatment centers to help parents with substance misuse issues retain or regain a parental role in their child or children’s lives.
 Thus, as part of the Child Protective Services (CPS) investigation, alcohol and/or drug involvement is assessed through screening and in-home evaluations.8

 Most states have family treatment courts (FTCs), also referred to as family drug courts or dependency drug courts.
 These courts work with professionals in child welfare, substance recovery, mental health agencies, and the court system to embrace a collaborative approach to treating families with SUDs.9 The goal is to help the individual with the SUD achieve safe, stable, long-term recovery; reunification with their child or children; and permanency.9